 The Master of Health Informatics and Information Management program has received SACSCOC approval through the University of Mississippi Medical Center's accreditation by Southern Association of Colleges and Schools (SACSCOC).
 SACSCOC information can be found at http://www.sacscoc.org.

-The Health Informatics track leading to the Master of Health Informatics an Information Management Degree is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The Health Informatics track leading to the Master of Health Informatics an Information Management Degree is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) under the Health Informatics Accreditation Standards.

 Students who complete the health informatics (HI) track are eligible to sit for the Certified Professional in Health Informatics (CPHI) national certification exam, administered by the American Health Information Management Association's Commission on Certification for Health Informatics and Information Management (CCHIIM).

-Results from the August 2015 - July 2016 outcomes assessment reported to CAHIIM in the 2017 Annual Program Report (APAR) indicate: - 100% employment rate for graduates actively seeking employment - 100% employer satisfaction rate - 100% graduate satisfaction rate for graduates working in the field (80% overall)
+Results from the August 2017 - July 2018 outcomes assessment reported to CAHIIM in the 2019 Annual Program Report (APAR) indicate: - 100% employment rate - 100% employer satisfaction rate - 100% graduates satisfied with informatics domain knowledge gained in the program

 Students who complete the HIM with RHIA eligibility track are eligible to sit for the Registered Health Information Administrator (RHIA) national certification exam, administered by the American Health Information Management Association's Commission on Certification for Health Informatics and Information Management (CCHIIM) by virtue of CAHIIM accreditation of the baccalaureate program.